godotengine/godot-docs/classes/class_animationtreeplayer.rst

 Sets the blend amount of a Blend3 node given its name and value.

-A Blend3 Node blends three animations with the amount between -1 and 1.
+A Blend3 Node blends three animations (A, B-, B+) with the amount between -1 and 1.

-At -1, Output is input b-.

-From -1 to 0, the influence of b- gets lessened, the influence of a gets raised and the influence of b+ is 0.

-At 0, Output is input a.

-From 0 to 1, the influence of a gets lessened, the influence of b+ gets raised and the influence of b+ is 0.

-At 1, Output is input b+.
+At -1, output is input B-.
+From -1 to 0, the influence of B- gets lessened, the influence of A gets raised and the influence of B+ is 0.
+At 0, output is input A. From 0 to 1, the influence of A gets lessened, the influence of B+ gets raised and the influence of B+ is 0.
+At 1, output is input B+.

 ----